2.7 C

 “The loathsomeness and filth of that horrible place will never be effaced from my memory; nay, as long as memory hold her seat in this distracted brain, will I remember that.
 My heart even at this day, sickens at the thought of it.”
 As one survivor remembered.

-Fights among Africans in the ship holds also took place, as strangers who now found themselves chained to one another struggled for personal space.
-One entry in the log of the slave ship Sandown reveals that the ship’s doctor had to amputate the infected finger of an African bitten by another captive.
-Similarly the log of the Danish ship Fredensborg noted that two captives were whipped for fighting.
+Fights among Afrikans in the ship’s holds also occurred, as strangers who were now chained to one another struggled for personal space.
+One entry in the log of the ship Sandown reveals that the doctor had to amputate the infected finger of a captive bitten by another.
+Similarly, the log of the Danish ship Fredensborg noted that two captives were whipped for fighting.
 On the Lady Mary, fights among the captives were responsible for several deaths.

 Caroline